 Rolled oats are flattened until flaky and soft, allowing them to cook faster and absorb more liquid.
 The instant oats are precooked and dried, making them the fastest to cook.

-Because of the less processed bran, the steel-cut oats are more nutritious and have more fibre.
+Because of the less processed bran, steel-cut oats are more nutritious and have more fibre.
 They have a lower glycaemic index and are great for those watching their weight and blood sugar.
-The only downside to steel-cut oats is that they take longer to cook but it’s not a problem with you have an Instant Pot to the job quickly.
+The only downside to steel-cut oats is that they take longer to cook but it’s not a problem with you have an Instant Pot to do the job quickly.
 Plus, pressure cooking locks in more nutrients in the finished dish.

 Nutty, creamy Instant Pot steel-cut oats get an extra kick from tangy cranberries and toasted nuts in this easy recipe.
 If you’re rushed in the morning, make this the night before and refrigerate it, then reheat and top with the nuts for a warm, filling breakfast.

 1. Turn the Instant Pot and select Sauté.
 Adjust to Medium heat.
 Add the butter to the inner pot.
 When the butter has melted and stopped foaming, add the oats and stir to coat with the butter.
 Continue cooking for 2 to 3 minutes, or until the oats have a nutty aroma.

 2. Add the salt, sugar, water, milk, vanilla, and cranberries.
 Stir to combine.